vdeturckheim/eslint-config/README.md

 npm test
 ```

+The tests should be considered as successful if their return code is 0.
+The will likely not log much if they don't fail.

 ### Adding a new rule

 To add a new rule, please add a new file in the `rules` directory with the code